St. Mary's Cathedral, Urmia

-It is a temple that follows the Chaldean or East Syriac Rite and is one of the 4 Chaldean Catholic cathedrals operating in Iran.
+It is a temple that follows the Chaldean or East Syriac Rite and is one of the 4 Assyrian Catholic cathedrals operating in Iran.
 The church serves as the seat of the Chaldean Catholic Archeparchie of Urmia, suffragan of the Chaldean Catholic diocese of Salmas.

 Its construction dates from the period between 1881 and 1885; it was destroyed in 1918 and reopened in 1954.
 It is under the pastoral responsibility of the Archbishop Thomas Meram.